SuiteBee/aMazeGen/README.md

 + Implement 3 solution algorithms
     - BFS
     - DFS
-    - A* or Tremaux
+    - Best

 + Visualize both of these processes
-    - Draw the maze in MatPlotLib
+    - Draw the maze using TKinter (MatPlotLib too slow)
     - Animate the generation
     - Animate the solution
-    - Compare the end results with a heatmap